vernak2539/words-byvernacchia/src/content/blog/2024/11/google-workspace-default-zoom-has-a-new-name.md

 1. Default zoom for Google Workspace
 2. Default zoom for Google Workspace (Extended)

 They are still available for Chrome, Edge, and Firefox!
-I've copied the README on my GitHub repository below for more information!
+They should automatically update, so don't worry if you had them installed already (you don't have to do anything).

 ## Where to find